This course is open for applications.

 - Dr Jane Andrews and Dr Richard Waller

-The UWE EdD (Professional Doctorate in Education) has been running since 2005 and has recently undergone a re-validation in order to ensure it continues to provide the most up to date teaching methods and content.
+The UWE EdD has been running since 2005 and has recently undergone a re-validation in order to ensure it continues to provide the most up to date teaching methods and content.

 It is aimed at professionals from many areas of action - teachers from all sectors, educational administrators, policy officers, professionals involved in education in their specialist field such as nurses, paramedics, social workers, occupational therapists, community workers and others.
 Our goal is to better understand and improve programmes of training and education and, through this, to improve professional services and their role in a democracy.

 The teaching on the EdD programme is highly interactive.
 It is seminar and workshop-based, and has a supportive supervision framework.
 The taught element (Years 1 and 2) is driven by practical research tasks.
-Assessment throughout is designed to put professional learning to the forefront, and to derive from this the academic standards which will allow us, eventually, to confer the award of a Doctorate.
-This is, in all senses, a professional doctorate.
+Assessment throughout is designed to put professional learning to the forefront, and to derive from this the academic standards which will allow us, eventually, to confer the award of a Doctor of Education.

 What is an EdD?

-The EdD is a Professional Doctorate in Education, equivalent in status and challenge to a PhD.
+The Doctor of Education is equivalent in status and challenge to a PhD.
 It comprises four to six years part-time study and allows you to use the title 'Dr'.